BradyBolton/coast-fire-calculator/README.md

 ```
 npm i
-npm run start
+npm run dev
 ```

-Then open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Then open [http://localhost:5173](http://localhost:5173) to view it in the browser.

 Run basic tests to verify coast fire calculations: